Nicolet College

 • The behavior persistently interferes with effective class management.
 This includes an inability to comply with instructor directions.

-• There are frequent or high levels of irritable, unruly, abrasive, or aggressive behavior, including argumentative questioning or monopolizing classroom discussion.
+• There are frequent or high levels of irritable, unruly, abrasive, unsafe or aggressive behavior, including argumentative questioning or monopolizing classroom discussion.

 • There is bizarre behavior obviously inappropriate for the situation.
-An example would be talking to someone or something that is not present.

-The behavior of the disturbed student often makes others feel uncomfortable on some level.
+The behavior of the disturbed person often makes others feel uncomfortable on some level.
+Generally, a disturbed person acts irrationally or out of sync with reality.

 Behavior of a disturbed student may include: